fshowalter/movielog-archive/drafts/dracula-1958.md

 I vacillate between this film and Browning’s original for my favorite Dracula interpretation.
 I prefer Lee’s grittier performance, but I dislike the overt physicality.
 His Dracula runs, grapples, and digs holes.
 It makes for more action on screen, but it also lends the character a vulnerability that softens his edge.
 Also, Lee doesn't have any dialog apart from his introductory scene, which is a shame, since a battle of wills scene between Cushing and Lee would have been dynamite[^1].
 One can almost hear Lee's barritone intoning, "You are very wise for one who has lived but a single lifetime."

 Still, _Dracula_ (_Horror of Dracula_ here in the US) is a great film.
-It reinvisions Browning's amospheric horror film as a thrilling adventure.
+Anchored by two great leads, it reinvisions Browning's amospheric horror film as a thrilling adventure.
 By paring down the supporting cast and playing up the sex and gore,  it makes the familiar story feel fresh and new.
 Hawks' definition of a great movie may be a bit simplistic, but _Dracula_ is proof that simple can work.

 [^1]: It’s a shame that Lee and Cushing wouldn’t meet again as Dracula and Van Helsing until the disappointing _Dracula A.D.
 1972 (1972)_.
 Cushing starred in the immediate sequel _The Brides of Dracula (1960)_ and Lee returned in the third installment _Dracula: Prince of Darkness (1966)_ which, sadly, lacked Cushing.